What could be simpler?

 But when your feet are pounding the pavement, trail or track, locking into the right running pace is a lot easier said (or gasped) than done.

 It isn’t just beginners who slip up on their speed either.
-Pacing is something the pros relentlessly target in their training, day in, day out.
+The pros relentlessly target pace in their training, day in, day out.
 And they still get it wrong.

 Just look at Haile Gebrselassie’s world record attempts in 2008 and 2009, says Jean Gaudette.